-Repairing REO properties increases sales to owner occupants and increases financing options for REO buyers.
+Neighborhood stabilization is a core principle in our approach to managing our REO inventory.
+As a result, we seek to keep properties in good condition and, where appropriate, repair them to make them more marketable and increase the likelihood that an owner occupant will purchase the properties.
 In addition, we encourage homeownership through our First LookTM marketing period.
 During this First Look period, owner occupants, some nonprofit organizations and public entities may submit offers and purchase properties without competition from investors.
-Approximately 58% of the single-family properties we sold in 2015 were purchased by owner occupants, nonprofit organizations or public entities.
+Approximately 55% of the single-family properties we sold in 2016 were purchased by owner occupants, nonprofit organizations or public entities.